 keras.utils.Sequencereturning a tuple of either (inputs, targets) or (inputs, targets, sample weights).

 tf.data.Dataset, users are required to wrap both their training and validation dataset

-wrapper is used to shard the dataset for Introduction to Distributed Training.
+wrapper is used to shard the dataset for Distributed Training with Determined.
 For optimal performance, users

 should wrap a dataset immediately after creating it.